-Proposed actions on investing in education and skills
+Proposed Actions on investing in education and skills

+Within the list below, some of the actions will be considered in the context of the Education Department's current review of post-16 education and training.
+They have been highlighted within this Strategy as they have specifically been identified through this process as important priorities to be considered to support the development of the workforce across the Islands, but should not foreclose any priority actions identified through that review that have not been considered here.

-- Develop and publish a long-term vision and plan for lifelong learning, which will include: - o Planning how the Falkland College offer will develop and extend over time - Scoping and costing a commitment to enable everyone who is resident in the Falkland Islands, and likely to remain part of our workforce in the long term, to achieve the level of qualification needed to demonstrate competence in their field, trade or profession (typically Level 2 or 3) - Removing, or substantially raising, the upper age limit for Further Education funding (currently 20) for anyone who has not already benefitted from such funding - Continuing to extend and develop the offer on basic skills (Maths, English, and English for speakers of other languages) - Continuing to improve the facilities for Shield, building on the recently-added workshop and garden spaces - Continue to develop and promote the Apprenticeships scheme, including: - Extending eligibility for Apprenticeships, to include PRP holders and long-term work permit holders (and, particularly, young people whose parents are PRP or long-term work permit holders), subject to constraints on funding and available opportunities - Promoting agricultural apprenticeships to help develop the skills needed by Camp businesses - Promoting Apprenticeships more actively to Falkland Islands' businesses and within government to meet critical workforce needs including nurses, teachers, social workers and tradespeople - Promote and improve engagement between FI employers and young people studying abroad, to promote local career opportunities and encourage people to return after their studies, including through: - Making sure all students abroad are offered at least an annual review with the College careers team, whether remotely or in person, focused on their career aspirations and the opportunities available to them in the Falkland Islands - Encourage employers to build links with student, through employment and/or work experience during vacations, mentoring or other links. - Continue to encourage a culture of succession planning across all employers, providing career development pathways (building on and extending the best current practice) and skills transfer from skilled contractors to help prepare residents to take on those roles
+Develop and publish a long-term vision and plan for lifelong learning, which will include:

+- Planning how the Falkland College offer will develop and extend over time (Although this was not identified as one of the highest priority actions by consultees, a significant number of written comments clustered around the education and training opportunities available at the College and this will be an important ongoing theme over time) - Scoping and costing a commitment to enable everyone who is resident in the Falkland Islands, and likely to remain part of our workforce in the long term, to achieve the level of qualification needed to demonstrate competence in their field, trade or profession (typically, Level 2 or 3) - As part of the Education Directorate's review of post-16 education & training, consider removing, or substantially raising, the upper age limit for Further Education funding (currently 20) for anyone who has not already benefitted from such funding (High priority, as identified in consultation responses) - Continuing to extend and develop the offer on basic skills (Maths, English, and English for speakers of other languages) - Continuing to improve the facilities for the Shield Programme, building on the recently-added workshop and garden spaces

+Continue to develop and promote the Apprenticeships scheme, including:

+- As part of the Education Directorate's review of post-16 education & training, consider extending eligibility for Apprenticeships to include PRP holders and long-term work permit holders (and particularly young people whose parents hold PRP or long-term work permits).
+This would be subject to constraints on funding and opportunities for apprenticeships (High priority, as identified in consultation responses) - o Promoting agricultural apprenticeships to help develop the skills needed by Camp businesses - Promoting Apprenticeships more actively to Falkland Islands' businesses and within government to meet critical workforce needs including nurses, teachers, social workers and tradespeople

+- Promote and improve engagement between FI employers and young people studying abroad, to promote local career opportunities and encourage people to return after their studies, including through: - Making sure all students abroad are offered at least an annual review with the College careers team, whether remotely or in person, focused on their career aspirations and the opportunities available to them in the Falkland Islands (High priority, as identified in consultation responses.
+As well as a high priority for consultees, the young people's survey also identified a wish for better information and advice on education and training opportunities, especially those available in the Falkland Islands) - Encourage employers to build links with students, through employment and/or work experience during vacations, mentoring or other links.
+(High priority, as identified in consultation responses.
+Also supported by comments in the young people's survey) - Continue to encourage a culture of succession planning across all employers, providing career development pathways (building on and extending the best current practice) and skills transfer from skilled contractors to help prepare residents to take on those roles.